Hoyby/NTNU-TDT4117-InfoRet/README.md

 This might hurt precision as you might stem two non-semantically related words with the same root form.
 (Stemming ~ Lemmatization -> reducing to leximes).

-- Reduces size
+- Reduces size and might increase recall.
-- Hurts precision because users can no longer target just a particular form
+- May hurt precision because users can no longer target just a particular form
+- The benefits vs cost are widely discussed in the community.
+Stemming is, in practice not used by most modern IR-systems.

+> **_!Exam question_** - Explain why stemming might be a waste of time.

 ## Thesauri